aurvadahana/aurvadahana.github.io/_posts/2025-01-13-uttarayana.md

 For this, a brief explanation into the definitions of "year" is required.
 There are two types of years - the sidereal and tropical.

-The sidereal year (pronounced sigh-dee-real, "of the stars") is the time taken by the earth to come back to exactly the *same point* with respect to the Sun.
+The sidereal year (pronounced sigh-dee-real, "of the stars") is the time taken by the earth to come back to exactly the *same point* with respect to the Sun (i.e., to complete one revolution).
 In other words, it is the "true" year, measured with respect to the "stars" (or the infinitely distant viewer).

 The "tropical" year - which the Gregorian calendar follows - is defined as the time taken by the earth from a particular orientation - to reach the exact same orientation with respect to the sun.
 Now, ideally both of them should be the same.
 But aren't because of a particular type of motion of the Earth.